javiertuya/dashgit/README.md

 that we call *update manager*.
 After you confirm the updates to be combined, DashGit pushes a json file with this information to the update manager (*update payload*).
-Then, the update manager creates the combined pull requests with automerge enabled in a GitHub Actions workflow.
+Then, the update manager runs a GitHub Actions workflow to create each combined pull request, resolve merge conflicts with adjacent lines and enable automerge.
-If the build is successfull then the combined PR will be merged.
+The combined PR will be merged if the build is successful.

 This requires a little configuration described below:
-- Create the update manager repository: It is recommended to keep private, since although no token is sent to it, the logs may contain sensitive information such as urls or usernames if private or on-premises repositories are used
+- Create the update manager repository in GitHub: It is recommended to keep private, since although no token is sent to it, the logs may contain sensitive information such as urls or usernames (when the repository that is being updated is private or on-premises).
 - Activate the combined updates feature: Go to the config tab and check the Enable combined dependency updates option.
-  Provide the name of the update manager repository and the token to be used to push it with the update payload.
+  Provide the name of the update manager repository (REPO/OWNER) and the token used to push the update payload.
 - Configure the workflow: Go to the Dependabot tab and follow the instructions to obtain the content of the `.github/workflows/manage-updates.yml`.
 Add this file to the update manager repository.
-- Set the api access tokens tokens: In each provider on the dependabot tab, you will see the name of a token.
+- Set the api access tokens: In each provider on the dependabot tab, you will see the name of a token.
   Create these tokens in the update manager.
 Their stored value has to be a token used to create the combined PRs

 Notes: